Globally solving Non-Convex Quadratic Programs via Linear Integer Programming techniques: Computational results

 \subsection{Implementation details}

-The solution approach for \eqref{QP} proposed here is implemented as follows.
+The solution approach for QP proposed here is implemented as follows.
 First, explicit upper and lower bounds for the instance's decision variables are obtained.
-Then, the problem instance is reformulated as \eqref{QP} by linearly shifting its decision variables, and adding slack variables to the problem as necessary (see, e.g., \eqref{eq:BQP_std}).
+Then, the problem instance is reformulated as QP by linearly shifting its decision variables, and adding slack variables to the problem as necessary (e.g., \eqref{eq:BQP_std}).
 The upper bounds on the added slack variables are computed using \eqref{eq:primalBound} to obtain the primal variable upper bounds~$U \in \R^n$.
-Next, we calculate the dual variable upper bounds $V \in \R^n$ following the discussion on Section~\ref{sec:comphauff} (cf. equations \eqref{eq:sqpbd}, \eqref{eq:boxbd}, \eqref{eq:genbd}) .
-Finally, we invoke CPLEX~(cf., \url{http://www-eio.upc.edu/lceio/manuals/CPLEX-11/html/}) to solve~\eqref{milpQP} with the following parameter settings for its CPLEX MILP solver: \begin{itemize} \item Max\_time: This is the user specified maximum running time of the algorithm and is set to $10^4$ seconds.
+Upper bounds $V \in \R^n$ on the dual variable are calculated using the methods described in Section~\ref{sec:comphauff} (see \eqref{eq:sqpbd}, \eqref{eq:boxbd} and \eqref{eq:genbd}).
+Finally, CPLEX~12.5.1 (cf., \url{http://www-eio.upc.edu/lceio/manuals/CPLEX-11/html/}) is used to solve~IQP.
+The following parameter settings are used for CPLEX MILP solver: \begin{itemize} \item Max\_time: This is the user specified maximum running time of the algorithm and is set to $10^4$ seconds.
 Any problem taking longer than this value to be solved will be deemed as ``out of time''. \item Tol: The solver will stop when